 WHERE IS THE MURRYSVILLE POLICE DEPARTMENT?

 The Murrysville Police Department is located at 4120 Sardis Road, Murrysville, PA 15668 in Westmoreland County.
-The department is open 24 hours a day, 7 days a week and a police dispatcher is available at all hours to provide assistance.
+For non-emergency calls to the Police Department, please dial 724-327-2100.

 HOW DO I FILE A POLICE REPORT?

 Contact the Murrysville Police Department by telephone 724-327-2100 or stop at the police department to file a police report.

 A copy of a police report may be obtained at the Murrysville Police Department for a fee of $15.00.
 The request can be made in person or by mail.
 Payment can be made in cash or by check, payable to the Municipality of Murrysville.
 Reports are available for review at no cost.

 You have ten (10) days from the receipt of the traffic citation to plead not guilty.
 On the back of the traffic citation that you received, there are directions on how to plead not guilty.
 You will need to mail in your signed plea along with the collateral indicated on the traffic citation to Magisterial District Justice 10-3-02, 5919 Washington Avenue, Export, PA 15632, or you can appear before the Magisterial District Justice to enter your plea.

 HOW DO I PAY A TRAFFIC CITATION?

 All payments for traffic citations should be made through Magisterial District Justice 10-3-02, 5919 Washington Avenue, Export, PA 15632.
 The office telephone number is 724-327-8322.
 Payments cannot be accepted at the Murrysville Police Department.